 How is a latex allergy diagnosed?

-Your caregiver will ask you about other health conditions you have.
+Your healthcare provider will ask about other health conditions you have.
 He will ask about your signs and symptoms, and blood may be taken for tests.
 You may also need skin tests.
-Ask your caregiver for more information about the tests that you need.
+Ask your healthcare provider for more information about the tests that you need.

 How is a latex allergy treated?

-- Antihistamines: This medicine treats the symptoms of a mild latex allergy, such as a rash or hives.
-This medicine may also decrease symptoms such as a runny nose and watery eyes.
+- Antihistamines treat the symptoms of a mild latex allergy, such as a rash or hives.